hummingbot/deploy/README.md

 # hummingbot-deploy

 Welcome to the Hummingbot Deploy project.
-This guide will walk you through the steps to deploy multiple trading bots using a centralized dashboard and a service backend.
+This guide will walk you through the steps to deploy multiple trading bots using a centralized dashboard powered by the Hummingbot API and comprehensive backend services.

 ## Prerequisites

 - Docker must be installed on your machine.
 If you do not have Docker installed, you can download and install it from [Docker's official site](https://www.docker.com/products/docker-desktop).
 - If you are on Windows, you'll need to setup WSL2 and a Linux terminal like Ubuntu.
 Make sure to run the commands below in a Linux terminal and not in the Windows command prompt or Powershell.

+## Architecture

+This deployment includes:

+- **Dashboard** (port 8501): Streamlit-based web UI for bot management and monitoring
+- **Hummingbot API** (port 8000): FastAPI backend service for bot operations and data management
+- **PostgreSQL Database** (port 5432): Persistent storage for bot configurations and performance data
+- **EMQX Broker** (port 1883): MQTT broker for real-time bot communication and telemetry

+All services are orchestrated using Docker Compose for seamless deployment and management.

 ## Installation